dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 ## 2022-01-02

-- Plowed snow and played sleding with Ethan
+- Plowed snow and played sledding with Ethan
 - Completed puzzle of dinosaur

 ## 2022-01-03